 - Apply the cold therapy PRICE principles of protection, rest, ice, compression, and elevation.

-- When pain allows and normal daily activities are pain-free, move onto mobility and stretching.
+- When pain allows and normal daily activities are pain-free, move onto stretching exercises.

 Peroneus brevis injury stretching

 Stretching exercises for the calf muscles, and in particular the peroneus brevis muscle, should begin as soon as pain will allow.
 If it hurts to perform any of the exercises then wait longer until there is no pain.

 The peroneal muscles are stretched by inverting (turning inwards) the ankle.
 This specifically targets both the peroneus longus and peroneus brevis muscle.
 It is the most important stretch for rehabilitation of peroneus brevis tendon injury.

 - Using your hands turn your foot inwards so the sole of your foot is facing upwards.

 - Very gently increase the stretch using your hands to apply more pressure.